datacorruption/datacorruption.github.io/about.md

 > ac·​ce·​le·​ran·​do | /äkˌseləˈrändō,äˌCHeləˈrändō/<br>
 > _1: a gradual increase in speed_

-My name is Jeremiah, you may know me as Nullsleep.

-This is a space to document my work and thoughts outside of social media.
+A space to document my work and thoughts outside of social media.

-MUSIC • GEAR • HIKING • SYSTEMS • REALITY • TACTICS
+This is me ↴

 ![nullsleep-photo](/assets/image/about/nullsleep-photo-promo.jpg)